betterscientificsoftware/bssw.io/Articles/Blog/what-is-an-inclusive-minute.md

 Briefly (more details later), inclusive practices are about making that extra effort to ensure everyone who wants to participate, can.
 Large, commercial organizations whose business depends on reach and growth (e.g. [Google](https://about.google/belonging/at-work/), [Microsoft](https://inclusive.microsoft.design), [IBM](https://www.ibm.com/blogs/corporate-social-responsibility/2022/04/diversity-equity-inclusion/) and [NVIDIA](https://www.nvidia.com/en-us/about-nvidia/careers/diversity-and-inclusion/)) are fully committed to inclusive practices.

-An inclusive minute (or inclusive moment) is an inclusivity practice designed for teams to easily add to existing meeting agendas.
+An inclusive minute (or inclusive moment or IM) is an inclusivity practice designed for teams to easily add to existing meeting agendas.
-The practice is intentionally kept small, informal, and uncontroversial to maximize the likelihood of adoption and uptake.
+The practice is intentionally kept small and informal to help minimize the potential for controversy as well as maximize the likelihood of uptake and adoption.
 The purpose is to raise awareness, inspire dialog and deeper thinking, and/or inform future action.
 Although rather modest in its aims, highlighting inclusivity regularly will sow seeds that can grow into larger cultural change.